Yun Young Gwak

 Current Working Papers

 What causes global inflation and what can monetary policy do about it?
 This project addresses this fundamental question by examining how global forces shape inflation and exploring their implications for domestic monetary policy in open economies.
-This study has two aims: (1) to quantify the extent to which global forces influence inflation across countries and (2) to understand how monetary policy should respond to these global forces.
+This study has two aims: (1) to quantify the extent to which global forces influence inflation across countries using dynamic factor models and (2) to understand how monetary policy should respond to these global forces.
 The primary focus is on the first aim, employing econometric methods to identify and establish causal links between global influences and inflation dynamics.
 The secondary aim, concerning policy responses, is explored with less emphasis but remains critical in interpreting the results, especially given the recent synchronization of policy rates across central banks worldwide.

 Academic experience (T&R)